 A feature I heavily rely on is an electronic level and all full-functioned current-design cameras have these.
 The R's level is graphically large, taking up more space than I would prefer, and rather picky/precise about presenting the green level-indicating line, which is not a bad feature.

 I've been a big fan of optical viewfinders, but ... with the EOS R viewfinder, I'm seeing the future and am liking what I see.
 I'm good with having this EVF on my daily-use cameras.

 The EOS R's other fully-featured LCD is the rear 3.15" (8.01cm) Clear View LCD II, approx. 2,100K dot Vari-angle Touchscreen LCD.
-The Vari-angle feature of this LCD permit rotation of nearly 180° horizontally and 270° vertically, making hard-to-get shots and unique perspectives (including selfies) easy to capture.
-The feature has especially great appeal to vlogging.
+The Vari-angle feature of this LCD permits rotation of nearly 180° horizontally and 270° vertically, making hard-to-get shots and unique perspectives (including selfies) easy to capture.
+This feature has especially great appeal to vlogging.
 The image quality of this LCD is excellent and it easily wipes clean.

 Note that the brightness of the EVF and LCD can even be separately adjusted, primarily notable as it a first for an EOS camera.
 The touch screen makes changing camera settings easy, including via the excellent menu structure and via the handy "Q" button (showing the Quick Control screen).

 Reviewing a brand new EOS series camera model is always great fun.
 New models typically incorporate the latest in technology, concept and design and the EOS R has all of that goodness.
 I very much looked forward to acclimating to this model and fortunately the acclimation period was rather short as I had lots of immediate opportunity to put this camera into use.
 While the EOS R is extremely configurable, my initial configuration didn't take long and I quickly felt very comfortable behind it.